julien-vaes/uncertainty_modelling_for_energy/README.md

 ```
 which jupyter
 ```
-If the location is still your base environment, activate again the environment (and then verify that the jupyter is now install in myenv):
+If the location is still your base environment, activate again the environment (and then verify that `jupyter` is now install in myenv):
 - For Windows:
   ```
   myenv\Scripts\activate